This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history. The model powers four play modes:

 The AWS Bedrock model invocation uses the AWS Kotlin SDK and requires access key and secret key authentication.

 The AWS Kotlin SDK supports three parameters when invoking Meta’s Llama model: temperature, top_p, and max_gen_length.
-The configuration of these parameters is detailed in the section titled Model Parameters.
+The Model Parameters section details how to configure these parameters.

-The Kotlin representation of the AWS Bedrock request payload is located in the file app/src/main/java/com.meta.pixelandtexel.geovoyage/services/llama/models/BedrockRequest.kt, and it is also serialized into JSON by the gson dependency.
-Constructing the AWS Bedrock request payload is more complex than using Ollama, as it requires Llama 3’s instruction format.
+The Kotlin representation of the AWS Bedrock request payload is located in app/src/main/java/com.meta.pixelandtexel.geovoyage/services/llama/models/BedrockRequest.kt.
+The gson dependency serializes it into JSON.
+Constructing the AWS Bedrock request payload is more complex than using Ollama because it requires Llama 3’s instruction format.

 // Embed the prompt in Llama 3's instruction format.